-- 70 years ago, the US Supreme Court agreed that promoting one religion through religious instruction in public schools violated the Constitution (1948)
+- The US Supreme Court agreed that promoting one religion through religious instruction in public schools violated the Constitution (1948)

 - The first festival of rock music ever held in the Soviet Union kicked off, featuring 8 days of Russian rock music (1980)